.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 Naming schemes are described here.

-You can create an infinite amount of widgets, the file namescustom.yamlandcustom_widget.pyare just examples.
+You can create an infinite number of widgets, the file namescustom.yamlandcustom_widget.pyare just examples.

 Note that the built-in widgets are located in your python installation, at